UPDATE (03.05.2022): Post lightly edited for clarity.

 Welcome back to my ongoing NYTIP series!
 In my last post, I began expounding on point two in my three-point plan to fix the NYC Subway – extend – with SAS Phase 2X and an Astoria line extension to LaGuardia Airport.
-In this post, I will discuss subway extensions to Co-op City.
+In this post, I will discuss the Concourse line extension to Co-op City and accompanying improvements.

 Note: Click any image to enlarge.

 Let us begin with a brief history of the Grand Boulevard and Concourse line.
 The Concourse line opened in 1933.
 However, plans for its extension date back to 1929:

 [Fig. 1] Snippet of the ambitious 1929 IND Second System plan showing the Concourse line extension.